Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 First.
 What is a lock?
 A lock is not only a closed door that can be picked.
 Going back to Zelda a lock takes the form of an inaccessible tall platform, a frozen door that requires fire arrows, an elevetor that needs to be turned on.
 All of these are **locks** and most of them bring more flexibility and engagement than a door.

 It's not that locked doors are bad, it's that in TTRPGs they are delays rather than obstacles, since, often, they can be picked.
-Of course there's a time and a place to use locked doors, for example, they lend well to linear dungeons; and they are the most reasonable option for home buildings.
+Of course there's a time and a place to use locked doors, for example, they lend well to linear dungeons; and they are the most reasonable option for city buildings.

 Another type of lock is a `One-way lock`.
 It's open on the way in, but closes behind the characters.
 This can even take the form of a pit from where the characters fall and then need to find a way out.

 ![Anotated dungeon][graph01]
-_Dungeon with markers of where locks and keys are located_
+_Dungeon with markers of where locks are located_

 When choosing where to place locks I try to get a feeling for how the characters will go trough the dungeon.
 For example, if you need to pass a `one-way lock` to get to the `slanted H` then whatever is used to open the one-way lock has to be found in or after the `H`.

 ### The Graphs

-The only way to get familiar with the graphs is getting familiar with the graphs, so we'll jump right in.
+The only way of familiarizing with the graphs is familiarizing with the graphs, so we'll jump right in.

 For this dungeon I came up with the following _ideal path_.
 Keep in mind this is just _the flow_ of the dungeon.
 Details, how traps will work, treasure or even what kind of locks and keys are found here I'll leave for later ~~but I'm taking notes as I go~~.
 Right now I'm focusing making the dungeon worth exploring.